wikibonsai/jekyll-garden/_entries/hover-preview.md

 dependency::[[wikirefs]]

-Wikilinks may be previewed when hovered over.
+WikiRefs may be previewed when hovered over.